sparshtrilogy/studyreel/documents/learnings.md

 7. SDK documentation may not always reflect the exact structure of the provided objects.
    - Lesson: Be prepared to adapt your code based on the actual structure of SDK objects, which may require runtime inspection and flexible coding approaches.

+8. Audio Stream Management: Always ensure to properly close media streams when stopping audio recording.
+This is crucial for releasing system resources and preventing unintended microphone access.

+9. Web APIs in Desktop Environments: Using Web APIs (like the Web Audio API) in Electron can be powerful, but requires careful handling of the differences between browser and desktop environments.

+10.